garimakhatri07/-itsm-service-desk-ticket-operations/README.md

 - How to create visualizations to understand data
 - How to work with SLA-related metrics
 - How to create useful derived columns
+- How to work with Power BI dashboards
+- How interactive filters can be used to explore data
 - Why data quality checks are important before analysis
 - How to connect technical analysis with a business problem